SamuelePirani/T725_MALV_Natural_Language_Processing/README.md

 # T725_MALV_Natural_Language_Processing
-Repository contained all labs, assignments and final project for the Natural Language Processing (NLP) course, tought at Reykjiavik University
+Repository contained all labs, assignments and final project for the Natural Language Processing (NLP) course, tought at Reykjiavik University during the 2025 fall semester.